itzCozi/devbox/docs/src/content/docs/docs/cli.md

 **Notes:**
 - Preserves project files in `~/devbox/<project>/`
-- Container can be recreated with `devbox init`
+- Box can be recreated with `devbox init`
 - Use `rm -rf ~/devbox/<project>/` to remove files

 ---

 ##### `devbox list`

-Show all managed projects and their container status.
+Show all managed projects and their box status.

 **Syntax:**
 ```bash